delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 [Alex Martelli on polymorphism]( https://groups.google.com/forum/?hl=en#!msg/comp.lang.python/CCs2oJdyuzc/NYjla5HKMOIJ)

-The quote refers to how it isn't so much a matter of checking whether something is an instance of a type, as rather checking whether it's got the necessary functionality.
+The quote refers to how it is not so much a matter of checking whether something is an instance of a type, as rather checking whether it has the necessary functionality.

 JavaScript is so dynamic that the `instanceof` operator and the `constructor` property only make sense if the conventions we have just covered are followed.

 Nothing prevents us from deleting the `constructor` property from a prototype or overwriting it in a specific object.
 As a matter of fact, in the newer versions of JavaScript, an object's prototype can change after the object's construction.